ovgu-ailab/idl2025/assignment3.md

 Classes are a selection of animals and vehicles, with far more in-class variety than MNIST.

 Run the notebook to see how the model performs.
-It will likely only achieve around 50% accuracy.
+It will likely only achieve around 56% validation accuracy, though it can reach over 90% training accuracy.
 You can tweak the parameters such as the learning rate or number of epochs, batch size, or change the architecture.
 This may give slightly better performance -- but the fact of the matter is that our current setup is simply suboptimal.
+In fact, in our experience, if you increase the learning rate and/or training time, the model will invariably diverge and you get a `nan` loss.

-## Bigger Number Better
+## Optimization

-First, we will try to improve our model performance, even at the cost of potentially overfitting.
+First, we will try to improve our model performance, achieve high performance faster, keeping the training stable at the same time.
 This is generally the recommended order of doing things -- first get a strong model that can perform the task at all, then worry about generalization afterwards.